 - You were restless during the night.
-The Oura Ring picks up even the slightest of movements, so tossing and turning may lead to gaps in your data.
-Use Oura's Nighttime Movement feature to keep an eye on restlessness during your nights.
-In that article, you'll find a few tips for restless sleepers, which may help to alleviate consistent gaps in your overnight data.
+The Oura Ring picks up even the slightest of movements, so tossing and turning may lead to gaps in your overnight data.
+See how to use Oura's Nighttime Movement feature to keep an eye on restlessness during your nights, as well as find a few tips for restless sleepers

 Here’s how gaps might appear in the Oura App:

-The Daytime Heart Rate feature works best in low-motion situations like office work.
-When the ring reflects too much movement, this can result in erroneous data (e.g. gaps in the daytime heart rate graph).
-Due to the sensitivity of the Oura ring, even lighter motion, if it is constant, can cause gaps in our data.
+Daytime heart rate measurement works best in low-motion situations like office work.
+When the ring reflects too much movement, this can result in erroneous data (e.g. gaps in the 24-hour heart rate graph).
+Due to the sensitivity of the Oura Ring, even lighter motion, if it is constant, can cause gaps in the data.

 For example, typing on the keyboard typically isn't too much motion, but walking a dog likely is.
-In order to preserve the battery life, Oura only begins recording Daytime Heart Rate data when these measurement conditions are met.
-If your goal is to track your heart rate during an activity, the Workout HR feature (available in 2022) is more suitable for this application.
+To track your heart rate during an activity, use the Workout Heart Rate feature.

-Please note: If you happen to have a heart condition, low blood pressure, or any other health issue that causes arrhythmia, the Oura App may not be able to show your total resting heart rate and heart rate variability (HRV) data.
-In this case, you may notice gaps in your heart rate and HRV graphs.
+Please note: If you happen to have a heart condition, low blood pressure, or any other health issue that causes arrhythmia, the Oura App may not be able to show your total resting heart rate (RHR) and heart rate variability (HRV) data, which may cause gaps in your graphs.
 In some cases, you might not see your heart rate and HRV data at all.
-For more information, you can read: Can I use the Oura Ring if I have a medical condition?
+For more information, read our article about Oura & Medical Conditions.

-After reading through this article and completing the soft reset (if necessary), please wear the ring for 24 hours and see if it correctly collects and syncs your Daytime Heart Rate data.
-If it doesn't, please reach out to our support team for assistance.
+After checking the sensors and ring fit, and completing the soft reset (if necessary), please wear the ring for 24 hours to see if it correctly collects and syncs your daytime heart rate data.
+If it doesn't, you can reach out to our support team for assistance.